lukasmalfi/theta_ribozymes/README.md

 # Identification of HDV-Like Theta Ribozymes Involved in tRNA-based Recoding of Gut Bacteriophages[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10299930.svg)](https://doi.org/10.5281/zenodo.10299930)

-All Code underlaying the discovery of theta ribozymes.
+All Code underlaying the discovery of theta ribozymes: https://www.nature.com/articles/s41467-024-45653-w

 The following packages and external software was used for the analysis: